Stratification and rectifiability of harmonic map flows via tangent measures: Introduction

+\begin{rem} The methods presented in this paper for addressing harmonic map flows are universally applicable across different models.
+For example, consider the Fujita equation

+for the supercritical case where $ p>\f{n+2}{n-2} $.
+We believe that the techniques and arguments used here can, with minor adjustments, yield results parallel to those found in \cite{FWZ24}.
+Moreover, our approach applies to other systems, such as mean-curvature flows and semilinear parabolic equations with singular nonlinearities.
+We recommend references \cite{CHN13,CM16,WY24, WZ24} for further exploration. \end{rem}

-The following theorem presents an improved regularity result for suitable solutions based on additional assumptions regarding the target manifold $ \cN $.
-To clarify the context, we will first define the necessary concepts.
+The next main theorem presents an improved regularity result for suitable solutions based on additional assumptions regarding the target manifold $ \cN $.
+To clarify the context, we first define the necessary concepts.